mattiaspilroth/mattiaspilroth/README.md

 # Mattias Pilroth

-I work with the strategic and technical foundations of cybersecurity in safety-critical industrial environments.
+I work on the strategic and technical foundations of cybersecurity in safety-critical industrial environments.

 My focus is on designing resilient OT architectures that hold up when